learn-co-curriculum/dsc-pandas-eda-lab/README.md

 Belsley D.A., Kuh, E. and Welsch, R.E.
 (1980) Regression Diagnostics.
 Identifying Influential Data and Sources of Collinearity.
 New York: Wiley.

+## Let's get started!

+## Loading the Data

+## Investigating Distributions

+## Comment

+Skewed distribution; most houses in this sample are quite close to the employment centers, few far

+## Comment

+The number of rooms in houses is approximately normally distributed, with a mean around 6 rooms.

+## Comment

+Most homes are valued around 200K.

+## Box Plots

+## Investigating Correlation

+## Other Investigations Will Vary

+One exploration of home values by age:

+## Comment

+The approximate age of the house appears most significant for homes over 50 years of age.
+Before this, there appears to be little impact.

 ## Summary

 Congratulations, you've completed your first "freeform" exploratory data analysis of a popular data set!